 As enacted in 2010, the West Virginia Commercial Patent Incentives Tax Credit Act requires an annual Tax Credit Review and Accountability Report.
-Specifically, West Virginia Code §11-13AA-9(a) states the following:
+Specifically, Section 11-13AA-9(a) of the West Virginia Code states the following:

 "Beginning on February 1, 2013, and continuing annually on February 1, the Tax Commissioner shall submit to the Governor, the President of the Senate and the Speaker of the House of Delegates a tax credit review and accountability report evaluating the cost effectiveness of the credits allowed under this article during the most recent year for which information is available.
 The criteria to be evaluated include, but are not limited to, for each year: